The field of research into the benefits of CBD grows every day and there are now CBD assistance programs available for helping veterans.

 Comfort Leaf offers some of the highest quality CBD products at a discount of 50% off to all US military veterans.

-To receive the veterans discount for Comfort Leaf, find the Veterans Portal tab at the top of the page to create an account.
+To receive the veterans discount, find the Veterans Portal tab at the top of the page to create an account.

 Once you’re approved you will receive a 50% discount on all products.

 NOTE: Currently their assistance program is unavailable as they are redesigning their website.
 Please check back later.